AlfredLop/sinch_assesment/README.md

 The 2 main componets/modules are INGESTION and TRANSFORMATIONS

 # Future Enhancement
-- Orchestrate ingest, data load and transformation using airflow.
+- Orchestrate ingestion and transformation using airflow.
 - create CI/CD pipelines, to create an image to be pushed to a container registry when new code is commited to a main branch.

 # OVERVIEW INGESTION